Kmaina32/Ubuntu-Academy-/src/markdown_files/VISUAL_FRAMEWORK.md

-# Akili AI - Visual Framework
+# Manda Network - Visual Framework

 This document provides a visual representation of the application's architecture, user flows, and component interactions using Mermaid diagrams.